-One of the best ways to establishing an authentic connection is by learning the fun everyday language used by the locals.
-If you are planning to visit the Philippines, then adding some Tagalog expressions and slang words in your discourse can significantly help in understanding the traditions and history of the country and its people.
-In today’s article, we will walk you through the basic Filipino utterances and provide you with the direct translations and the meaning shared by the locals.
+One of the best ways to establish an authentic connection is by learning the fun everyday language the locals use.
+If you are planning to visit the Philippines, adding Tagalog expressions and slang words in your discourse can significantly help in understanding the traditions and history of the country and its people.
+In today’s article, we will walk you through the basic Filipino utterances and provide you with direct translations and the meaning shared by the locals.
 If that fits the bill, off we go!

-If you will ask people from other nationalities what they know about the Philippines, most of them will mention Manny Pacquiao or the legacy of Imelda Marcos.
-What Westerners do not know is that its beautiful collection of islands hold incredible history and rare species making it worthy of being named after King Philip II of Spain.
+If you ask people from other nationalities what they know about the Philippines, most of them will mention Manny Pacquiao or the legacy of Imelda Marcos.
+Westerners do not know that its beautiful collection of islands holds incredible history and rare species, making it worthy of being named after King Philip II of Spain.

 If you are looking to express yourself better or want to answer with style in an informal setting, you can simply use the fun slang words we have in today’s article.
 Please note that we did not include offensive or profane words in this post in order to ensure that there will be no misinterpretation on both sides.
 Out list here was cross-checked with native speakers of the Tagalog language so you can simply sit back, read, and use these without any worry.

 Whenever you are thinking about learning a language, you must remember that it is not enough that you understand and use words/phrases based on their textbook or dictionary definition.
 A huge part of learning is also based on trying to become fluent by speaking like a local.
-And when say “local” we do not mean that you will have to mimic their pronunciations, instead, you have to remember their slang language or expression.
+And when saying “local” we do not mean that you will have to mimic their pronunciations.
+Instead, you have to remember their slang language or expression.

-For the case of the Philippines, the languages seem to change almost in an instant and word coinage is one of the reasons behind that.
+In the case of the Philippines, the languages seem to change almost in an instant, and word coinage is one of the reasons behind that.
 With this being said, learning slang allows one to remain up-to-date with the complex variations within the language and support anyone in holding fluent conversations (especially with the younger Filipino people).

 To create a sense of belongingness in the Filipino community, one must learn the real meaning behind local words, phrases, and expressions like the following example below: